ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 have flags that can be set to warn about unused variables in code.
 So I already know when I declare a variable, I am likely to see it again.

 I'm probably not going to be seeing the type of that variable again.
 Declaring the type is generally one and done.
 As far as I'm aware, you cannot re-declare a variable to a new type (at least in C and C++).
-I know type-casting exists, but this doens't change the underlying type of the variable.
+I know type-casting exists, but this doesn't change the underlying type of the variable.
 Type casting just converts the value from one type to the other, not the actual variable itself.

-And in the same vain as the type, the value is seen less than once on average since you can declare empty variables to use later like so:
+And in the same vain as the type, the value is seen less than once on average since you can declare empty variables to use like so:

 ```c
 int x = 10;